“Memories are moments that refuse to be ordinary” ~ Diane Keaton

 But one New Year’s Eve, I made a casual decision that changed my life.

 I resolved to spend more time learning about photography.
 When I woke up on New Year’s Day and picked up my camera with new-found enthusiasm and determination, everything started to click.

 Every day, for the rest of that year, I immersed myself in the world of photography.
 I started noticing lines, patterns and colors everywhere I went.
 I became obsessed with understanding the intricacies of my camera and mastering how best to utilize light.
 I searched tirelessly for unique and beautiful shots.
-I took risks I never before dreamed possible, including starting a blog to share my experiences.
 As the year unfolded, opportunities began to appear.
-I began offering portrait sessions to families, photographed my first wedding, and had the privilege of showcasing the work of several charitable human service organizations.
+I began offering portrait building sessions to families, I photographed a small wedding, and I had the privilege of showcasing the work of several charitable human service organizations with my photography.

 I have discovered there is an element of photography that cannot be taught.